 Where is this office space located in your home?

 In our backyard by the pool there’s a cabana, which I converted into my design studio and could not be happier with the result.
 I love that I have a creative space to work in that feels worlds away from home when I’m in there, but that I’m still so close to my young children throughout the day.
-It’s also a bonus to have a view of the pool and rush bushes right outside my window.
+It’s also a bonus to have a view of the pool and rose bushes right outside my window.

 What was it like before you began to design it?